daveho/Daemon/README.md

 The intended use is to make it easy to build deployable jar files for server or other long-running applications.
-For example, you might use this library to package your Java web application into a single jar file (using embedded [Jetty](http://jetty.eclipse.org/)).
-You can then do cool things like the following:
+For example, you might use this library as part of packaging your Java web application into a single jar file (using embedded [Jetty](http://jetty.eclipse.org/)): this library allows the application to run as a background process, handle runtime configuration commands, and to shut itself down cleanly.
+Once everything is set up you can then do cool things like the following:

 ```bash
 # Start the application in the background